 I write on being a friend to yourself.

-I practice psychiatry and parent, with my husband, our 3 small children.
+I practice psychiatry and parent, with my husband, our three young children.

 This blog reflects many years of study, along with life and patient experience.
 I hope you will enjoy it!

 Disclaimer: Specific details have come from my imagination and not patients.
 The characters are fictitious and not based on real people.
 Nor is anything I write meant to be medical advice or engage in any doctor-patient relationship.